 There’s the grain of the segment, which holds the specific material utilised on its surface.
 The other would be the bond which holds the abrasive grain together.

 Each abrasive grain has unique properties that it provides in terms of strength, hardness, impact resistance, and toughness.

 There are other abrasive materials utilised for the segment’s grain.
-For example, zirconia alumina (a mix of aluminum oxide and zirconium oxide) works perfectly well in rough-grinding.
-Silicon carbide also works on chilled iron, grey iron, brass, soft bronze, and aluminum.
+For example, zirconia alumina (a mix of aluminium oxide and zirconium oxide) works perfectly well in rough-grinding.
+Silicon carbide also works on chilled iron, grey iron, brass, soft bronze, and aluminium.